B.M. Emphasis in Music & Entertainment Industries

 From left to right: Dr. Stephen Marcone, Director of WP Music Management program, Paul Sinclair, Atlantic Records Head of Digital & eCommerce, Kari Keller, MBA Music Management class of ’14, David Philp, Assistant Professor Music Management & Popular Music Studies.

-Dr. Stephen Marcone, Director of the Music Management Program
+Dr. Stephen Marcone, Director of the Music & Entertainment Industries Program

 with Darryl "DMC" McDaniels

-The Music Management program offers a general introduction to the industry, focusing on the multifaceted entertainment industry and offering course work in licensing, touring, intellectual property rights, public relations, media use, law and ethics, and personal management.
+The Music & Entertainment Industries program offers a general introduction to the industry, focusing on the multifaceted entertainment industry and offering course work in licensing, touring, intellectual property rights, public relations, media use, law and ethics, and personal management.

 The program is designed to allow students the opportunity to develop a high level of musical competence while becoming knowledgeable about the theoretical and practical aspects of the industry.